pingcap/docs/tools/lightning/csv.md

 ### `separator`

-Defines the field separator.
-Must be a single ASCII character.
-Common values:
+- Defines the field separator.
+- Must be a single ASCII character.
+- Common values:

     * `','` for CSV
     * `"\t"` for TSV

-Corresponds to the `FIELDS TERMINATED BY` option in the LOAD DATA statement.
+- Corresponds to the `FIELDS TERMINATED BY` option in the LOAD DATA statement.

 ### `delimiter`

-Defines the delimiter used for quoting.
-If empty, all fields are unquoted.
-Common values:
+- Defines the delimiter used for quoting.
+- If `delimiter` is empty, all fields are unquoted.
+- Common values:

     * `'"'` quote fields with double-quote, same as [RFC 4180]
     * `''` disable quoting

-Corresponds to the `FIELDS ENCLOSED BY` option in the `LOAD DATA` statement.
+- Corresponds to the `FIELDS ENCLOSED BY` option in the `LOAD DATA` statement.

 [RFC 4180]: https://tools.ietf.org/html/rfc4180

 ### `header`

-Whether *all* CSV files contains a header row.
-If true, the first row will be used as the *column names*.
-If false, the first row is not special and treated as an ordinary data row.
+- Whether *all* CSV files contain a header row.
+- If `header` is true, the first row will be used as the *column names*.
+If `header` is false, the first row is not special and treated as an ordinary data row.

 ### `not-null` and `null`

-The `not-null` setting controls whether all fields are non-nullable.
-If `not-null` is false, the string specified by `null` will be transformed to the SQL NULL instead of a concrete value.
+- The `not-null` setting controls whether all fields are non-nullable.
+- If `not-null` is false, the
+string specified by `null` will be transformed to the SQL NULL instead of a concrete value.
-Quoting will not affect whether a field is null.
+- Quoting will not affect whether a field is null.

 For example, with the CSV file: